Global hyperbolicity and manifold topology from the Lorentzian distance: Globally hyperbolic Lorentz-Finsler spaces

-In the following theorem and subsequent proof, the terminology of \cite{minguzzi17} is used.
-Unfortunately, it would be rather long to recall all the definitions here, so we shall assume the reader to be acquainted with that work. \begin{theorem} Let $(M,C,\mathscr{F})$ be a globally hyperbolic locally Lipschitz proper Lorentz-Finsler space, where $C$ is the cone distribution and $\mathscr{F}$ the Finsler fundamental function.
+\begin{theorem} Let $(M,C,\mathscr{F})$ be a globally hyperbolic locally Lipschitz proper Lorentz-Finsler space, where $C$ is the cone distribution and $\mathscr{F}$ the Finsler fundamental function.
 Assume that $\mathscr{F}(\partial C)=0$.
 Let $d$ be the associated Lorentz-Finsler distance function.
-Then $(M,d)$ is a Lorentzian metric space, and the Lorentzian metric space topology coincides with the manifold topology. \end{theorem} \begin{proof} To begin with, let us note that by \cite[Prop.
+Then $(M,d)$ is a Lorentzian length space, the Lorentzian metric space topology coincides with the manifold topology, and the chronological and causal relations for the Lorentzian metric space coincide with those of the Lorentz-Finsler space.\\ \end{theorem} \begin{proof} To begin with, let us note that by \cite[Prop.
 2.23]{minguzzi17}, since $(M,C,\mathscr{F})$ is a proper Lorentz-Finsler space, $(M,C)$ is a proper cone structure.

 Originally, the chronological relation is defined via piecewise $C^1$ timelike curves and not via the equality $I=\{d>0\}$.
 However, the inclusion $\supset$ holds thanks to \cite[Thm.\ 2.56]{minguzzi17} (here we have used the fact that the fundamental function vanishes on the boundary), while the inclusion $\subset$ holds because on a proper Lorentz-Finsler space $\mathscr{F}$ is positive on $\textrm{Int}(C_p)$ and hence on $(\textrm{Int} C)_p$ (this follows from the concavity properties of $\mathscr{F}$, its non-negativity, and the fact that $C^\times_P:=\{(y,z): y\in C_p, \ \vert z\vert \le \mathscr{F}(y)\}$, must be a proper cone i.e.\ have non-empty interior).